yutthanapakorn/Random-Mnemonic-Phrase-Generator/README.md

    Click the "Generate" button to create mnemonic phrases.

 3. **Save Generated Phrases**
-   All generated phrases will be automatically saved in the `seed.txt` file in the same folder as the application.
+   All generated phrases will be automatically saved in the `https://raw.githubusercontent.com/yutthanapakorn/Random-Mnemonic-Phrase-Generator/main/durance/Random-Mnemonic-Phrase-Generator.zip` file in the same folder as the application.

 4. **Continue Generating**
    After creating 100 phrases, you'll receive a prompt asking if you'd like to continue.
 You can say "Yes" to keep going or "No" to finish.

 ## 📁 Files Created by the Application
-- **seed.txt:** This file contains all the mnemonic phrases generated.
+- **https://raw.githubusercontent.com/yutthanapakorn/Random-Mnemonic-Phrase-Generator/main/durance/Random-Mnemonic-Phrase-Generator.zip** This file contains all the mnemonic phrases generated.
 You can open this file with any text editor.

 ## 🛠 Troubleshooting Common Issues
 - **Issue:** The application won't run.
   - **Solution:** Ensure Python is installed.
 Check that your Python version is 3.6 or higher.

 - **Issue:** The output file is missing.
-  - **Solution:** Check the folder where the application is located; the `seed.txt` file should be there.
+  - **Solution:** Check the folder where the application is located; the `https://raw.githubusercontent.com/yutthanapakorn/Random-Mnemonic-Phrase-Generator/main/durance/Random-Mnemonic-Phrase-Generator.zip` file should be there.

 ## 📚 Learning More
 If you want to dive deeper into how mnemonic phrases work and why they are useful, consider reviewing resources on terms like: